tahabasri/CodeWithSally-Apex-English/Sessions/Intermediate/Sessions/Session-001_AsynchronousApex/README.md

 ## 🙏 Special Thanks

-Big thanks to **Waleed El Hor** for recommending the API used in our live demo!
+Big thanks to **Walid El Horr** for recommending the API used in our live demo!

 ---